-Food and drink consumption in the laboratory increases the chance of exposure to chemicals; consumables are prohibited from being stored, prepared, or consumed in University laboratories that use chemicals.
+Food and drink consumption in the laboratory increases the chance of exposure to chemicals; any consumables, including food and drink, are prohibited from being stored, prepared, or consumed in University laboratories.

 a.
 Glassware/Utensils

 Glassware or utensils used for laboratory operations must never be used to prepare or consume food or beverages.